DIVERSITY AND INCLUSION

 - Emergency repair kit for wheelchairs available on-site.

-- LSF (French Sign Language) interpreter present on-site.
+- An LSF (French Sign Language) interpreter will be present for all talks.

 The festival’s production and reception teams attended training on disability and accessibility, provided by APF France Handicap in July 2024.